 Subsection 4.
-The Minister for Economic and Business Affairs shall lay down rules on the construction, tasks, functions and funding of the working environment boards and services.
+The Minister for Business and Growth shall lay down rules on the construction, tasks, functions and funding of the working environment boards and services.

-Chapter 12 Penalty clause
+Penalty clause

 Section 28.
-Anyone who
+Measures may be taken against anyone who

-- 1) contravenes sections 9-13 or section 19 (2), - 2) disregards the conditions of a permit, exemption or an approval according to the law, or - 2) fails to observe orders or prohibitions issued pursuant to this Act or in accordance with rules issued pursuant to this Act shall be liable to punishment by fine or imprisonment for a term not exceeding 1 year.
+- 1) contravenes sections 9-13 or section 19(2), - 2) disregards the conditions of a permit, exemption or an approval according to the decree, or - 2) fails to observe orders or prohibitions issued pursuant to this act or in accordance with rules issued pursuant to this act.

 Section 29.
-Anyone who causes grounding, shipwreck or any other sea accident due to grave error or gross negligence during the performance of his duties shall be liable to punishment by fine or imprisonment for a term not exceeding 4 months unless a more stringent penalty is provided for in accordance with other legislation.
+Measures may be taken against anyone who causes grounding, shipwreck or any other sea accident due to grave error or gross negligence during the performance of his duties pursuant to the criminal code for Greenland (kriminalloven).
 The same shall apply if the person in question repeatedly causes such an occurrence due to error or negligence.

 Subsection 2.
-Any master of a ship who grossly negligently or repeatedly navigates or handles the ship contrary to good seamanship shall be punishable by fine or imprisonment for a term not exceeding 4 months.
-Any master of a ship who fails to make himself aware of the orders and regulations applying to navigation in the waters in which the ship sails and in the places that the ship calls at shall be punishable by fine or imprisonment for a term not exceeding 4 months.
+Measures may be taken against any master of a ship who grossly negligently or repeatedly navigates or handles the ship contrary to good seamanship pursuant to the criminal code for Greenland (kriminalloven).
+Measures may be taken against any master of a ship who fails to make himself aware of the orders and regulations applying to navigation in the waters in which the ship sails and in the places that the ship calls at pursuant to the criminal code for Greenland (kriminalloven).